Diangos/Vanadium2/README.md

 ### A rule's properties
  * **selector** - A CSS selector that Vanadium2 will use to find the inputs that the current rule will apply to.
 This property is mandatory if elements does not provide a list of elements.
  * **elements** - An element or list of elements to which Vanadium2 will apply the current rule.
 This is mandatory if a selector is not provided for the rule to be considered.
  * **validateOn** - A string that determines when Vanadium2 will validate the element(s).
 These are the same events as DOM Events with one exception (onDemand - which, like the name suggests, will not apply the Vanadium2 validation automatically; only when the user calls validate on an element with that rule or during the execution of the `validateAll()` function).
-Some examples of event types: 'blur', 'change', 'keyup'
+Some examples of event types: `'blur'`, `'change'`, `'keyup'`
  * **addMessages** - A boolean that determines if Vanadium2 should add error messages to the DOM.
 To add a custom error the `postValidationFunction` function can be used.
  * **preValidationFunction** - Like the name implies, it is a function that Vanadium2 will execute before running any other validation.
 Returning false will cancel the validation.
  * **validationFunction** - A custom function that validates the element according to arbitrary code.
 Can be asynchronous.
 Must return an array of or a strings.
 These will be the error messages that Vanadium will display for the element if `addMessage` is `true` or sent to the `postValidationFunction` function.